brandonrobertz/chatgpt-document-extraction/README.md

 playwright install
 ```

-You need to login, so run the script for the first time *with* `--login` and *without* `--headless`.
-Subsequent runs will keep track of your logged in session, so you can use `--headless` after logging in.
-If you notice that you've been logged out, you can run with `--login` again.
+You need to login, so run the following command and log into ChatGPT:

 ```
-./gpt-extract.py --login
+chatgpt install
 ```

 ## Extraction